mhtattersall/Dask/README.md

 # Dask

 - ipython files are Dask tutorials.
-The sample dataset belongs to Dask.ipynb.
+The dataset.csv belongs to Dask.ipynb and salary.csv belongs to Assignment22.1.ipynb.
 - write.py is a program that writes sytnthetic time series files in parallel.
 - read.py is a program that reads csv files in parallel and stores them in a dask dataframe.
 - activity.py file defines a pandas dataframe, then writes the contents to files in parallel by using the DASK library.